conbench/datalogistik/README.rst

 ``PARTITION_MAX_ROWS``
     Partition the dataset using this value as the maximum number of rows per partition.
     Default 0, which means no partitioning.

+``bypass-cache``
+    Do not store any copies of the dataset in the cache

 ``clean``
     Perform a clean-up of the cache, checking whether all of the subdirectories